wingware-dev/wing7-po-all/README.md

 	src_wingide_topcommands.po

-These are currently unused or only contain error strings and can be entirely skipped:
+These are currently unused or only contain error strings and can be entirely skipped (these should not even be present unless re-added by accident):

 	scripts_testapi.po
 	src_profile.po